Learning to traverse convective flows at moderate to high Rayleigh numbers: Numerical method

-where $V_{\mathrm{eff}}^*(t) = \bm{u}_p^*(t) \cdot \bm{n}$ is the dimensionless particle velocity along the target direction $\bm{n}$.
-The first term promotes rapid motion toward the goal, whereas the second penalises excessive propulsive effort.
-The coefficients $R$ and $Q$ determine the trade-off between completion time and energy expenditure.
-The normalisation factor $1/(R+Q)$ renders the reward a normalized weighted sum of the two physical objectives.
-This ensures that the magnitude of the single-step reward remains bounded by the characteristic physical scales, namely the dimensionless velocity $V_{\mathrm{eff}}^{*}$ and the actuation limit $\mathcal{A}_{\max}$, thereby preventing arbitrary inflation of the reward signal and gradient unstable during training for any choice of $R$ and $Q$.
-To guide the reader through the subsequent analyses, we note that in the primary evaluations presented in \S~\ref{sec:ResultsDiscussion} we fix the reward-weighting ratio at a large value of $R/Q = 5000$.
-As shown in \S~\ref{sec:trade-offs}, a sufficiently large $R/Q$ ratio is necessary in highly chaotic RB convection.
-It ensures that the agent prioritises reachability and time efficiency, which are required to penetrate the strong transport barriers between convective rolls, while the energy-penalty term simultaneously discourages redundant or purely random actuation.
+where \(V_{\mathrm{eff}}^{*}(t) = \bm{u}_p^{*}(t) \cdot \bm{n}\) is the dimensionless particle velocity along the target direction \(\bm{n}\).
+The first term promotes rapid motion towards the goal, whereas the second penalises excessive propulsive effort.
+The coefficients \(R\) and \(Q\) determine the trade-off between completion time and energy expenditure.
+The normalisation factor \(1/(R+Q)\) renders the reward a normalised weighted sum of the two physical objectives.
+This helps ensure that the magnitude of the single-step reward remains bounded by the characteristic physical scales, namely the dimensionless velocity \(V_{\mathrm{eff}}^{*}\) and the actuation limit \(\mathcal{A}_{\max}\), thereby reducing the risk of arbitrary inflation of the reward signal and unstable gradients during training for different choices of \(R\) and \(Q\).
+To guide the reader through the subsequent analyses, we note that in the primary evaluations presented in \S~\ref{sec:ResultsDiscussion} we fix the reward-weighting ratio at a large value of \(R/Q=5000\).
+As shown in \S~\ref{sec:trade-offs}, a sufficiently large \(R/Q\) ratio is useful in highly chaotic RB convection.
+It helps the agent prioritise reachability and time efficiency, which are required to cross transport barriers between convective rolls, while the energy-penalty term simultaneously discourages redundant or purely random actuation.
 A detailed parametric investigation of this trade-off, including the limiting behaviours of time-optimal and energy-optimal policies, is deferred to \S~\ref{sec:trade-offs}.